-- Welcome to Eating Smart Being Active Cutting mat - Get Moving!
-Collapsible water bottle - Plan, Shop, \$ave Grocery list pad (available in English and Spanish) - Fruits & Veggies: Half Your Plate Produce brush - Make Half Your Grains Whole Dry measuring cup set - Vary Your Protein Routine Refrigerator thermometer and Cook it Safe! refrigerator magnet (available in English and Spanish) - Build Strong Bones Liquid measuring cup - o Small Changes Matter Measuring spoon set - Celebrate!
+- Welcome to Eating Smart Being Active Cutting mat - o Get Moving!
+Collapsible water bottle - Plan, Shop, \$ave Grocery list pad (available in English and Spanish) - o Fruits & Veggies: Half Your Plate Produce brush - o Make Half Your Grains Whole Dry measuring cup set - Vary Your Protein Routine Refrigerator thermometer and Cook it Safe! refrigerator magnet (available in English and Spanish)

+- o Build Strong Bones Liquid measuring cup - o Small Changes Matter Measuring spoon set - Celebrate!
 Eat Smart & Be Active Eating Smart Being Active Let's Cook!
-Cookbook (available in English and Spanish)

-- Participant folders.
+Cookbook (available in English and Spanish) - Eating Smart and Being Active During Pregnancy Who can you call? magnet (available in English and Spanish) - Feeding Your Baby Solid Foods Training cup - Participant folders.
 Eating Smart Being Active folders are distributed to participants during the first lesson.
 Educators are prompted in each lesson plan to encourage participants to keep all Eating Smart Being Active worksheets, handouts, and recipes in the folder and to bring it with them to each lesson.
 Doing so will help participants with goal setting and reflection on their progress towards goals as well as help participants keep all their materials together.
 The folders are highly recommended as Lessons 2 through 9 include an activity in which participants review information from the previous lesson and are encouraged to share how they've applied that information in the last week. - Certificate paper.
 Personalized graduation certificates (for participants that finish the series of lessons) and volunteer certificates (for agency partners and other volunteers) can be printed on this special paper containing the Eating Smart Being Active logo using only black ink but resulting in a full color certificate.
 Educators are instructed in the Educator's Guide to Implementing Eating Smart Being Active to check with their supervisor in regard to wording, logos, and other information to include on the certificates.
 Templates for certificates are available at www.eatingsmartbeingactive.com > Resources for Implementation > Graduation and Volunteer Certificate Templates.
 These templates can be customized by adding program logos. - Aprons.
 Aprons with the Eating Smart Being Active logo are available for purchase.
 The intent of the aprons is to protect educators' clothing during food preparation activities. - Review set.
-The review set is designed for program leaders that have not implemented Eating Smart • Being Active but are interested in learning more about the curriculum.
+The review set is designed for program leaders that have not implemented Eating Smart Being Active but are interested in learning more about the curriculum.
 Each review set includes 1 set of lesson plans in English, 1 set of worksheets and handouts in English, 1 of each lesson enhancement, and 1 set of small visuals in English.